alessandro-g89/bash-sessions/README.md

 When using the "e" command, currently active sessions are marked with a \* sign.
 Also, sessions which are not active but have not been explicitly closed with "c" are marked with a + sign.
 Those can be restored using the "a" command.

+## Known issues
+Interactive applications using ncurses (like top or aptitude) will probably misbehave because they can't properly detect the terminal characteristics.
+As a workaround, redirect stdout to $OLD_PTS, like this:

+    me@localhost:~ $ aptitude >$OLD_PTS

 ## Contacts

 Send comments, suggestions or bug reports to Alessandro Grassi <alessandro.g89@gmail.com>.
 Keep in mind that I do this on a best-effort basis, so don't expect frequent updates.